michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/README.md

 # Windows Subsystem for Linux Setup
 ### Notice:

 WSL 2 is out!
-I have not had a change to look at it yet, but I expect that this guide will need another round of updates to account for these changes! https://devblogs.microsoft.com/commandline/announcing-wsl-2/?fbclid=IwAR3Rq__91IDpIwXbGhMixWECnnatarW29a9_XtxpcEivjBcs6VvdPxK5it0
+I have not had a chance to look at it yet, but I expect that this guide will need another round of updates to account for these changes! https://devblogs.microsoft.com/commandline/announcing-wsl-2/?fbclid=IwAR3Rq__91IDpIwXbGhMixWECnnatarW29a9_XtxpcEivjBcs6VvdPxK5it0

  The section that talks about permissions is incorrect.
 Please look at the issues tab for more information.